argoproj/argo-rollouts/docs/features/specification.md

           virtualService:
             name: rollout-vsvc  # required
             routes:
-            - primary # At least one route is required
+            - primary # optional if there is a single route in VirtualService, required otherwise

         # NGINX Ingress Controller routing configuration
         nginx: